Partial Knee Replacement Surgeon

 What does the process look like leading up to UKA surgery?

-We follow a detailed process and checklist to ensure your safety prior to undergoing total hip replacement.
-Although total hip replacement is a common operation, it is a very important life event, and we want to minimize as many preventable risks as possible.
+We follow a detailed process and checklist to ensure your safety prior to undergoing total knee replacement.
+Although total knee replacement is a common operation, it is a very important life event, and we want to minimize as many preventable risks as possible.

 Learn more >> Preoperative Assessment for Joint Replacement/Resurfacing Surgery